rockorager/lsr/README.md

   -C, --columns                    Print the output in columns
-      --color=WHEN                 When to use colors (always, auto, never) --group-directories-first    When to use colors (always, auto, never) --icons=WHEN                 When to display icons (always, auto, never) -l, --long                       Display extended file metadata
+      --color=WHEN                 When to use colors (always, auto, never) --group-directories-first    When to use colors (always, auto, never) --hyperlinks=WHEN            When to use OSC 8 hyperlinks (always, auto, never) --icons=WHEN                 When to display icons (always, auto, never) -l, --long                       Display extended file metadata